Wesxdz/kahlo-yawn/_posts/dream.md

 We know you don't have our **Book Simulator** yet, but try to remember that quote from *Fantasy Federalist Paper **51*** by James the Mad Elf Son:
 If men could impregnate angels in video games, no AES 256 cryptography would be necessary.

+Alright, let's hack the *real* reason we don't want real kids.
+They'll be 🐈🐕🧒 for our future AI teens.
+There, I emoji'd it.
+Your kid can learn 2 bit per second, and mine can transfer graphs at 7000 MB/s 😬